I had lunch last week with two friends who both opened up their own salon’s last year.

 1. Are there any specific costs or taxes in the location of your salon?

-2. What’s the local demographics like?
+2. What are the local demographics like?

 3. Is the community seasonal in the area or stable all year?

-It may be tempting to open a salon in a city that is bustling with people during summer time.
-Or potentially at a hip ski resort that is packed with people with high income during the skiing season.
 But this is almost always a bad idea.
-Sure, there’s exceptions to this, but generally, you’re better off locating your salon in an area where there will be people all your round where you can run a more stable salon business.
+Sure, there are exceptions to this, but generally, you’re better off locating your salon in an area where there will be people all year round and you can run a more stable salon business.

 4. Is the city good at promoting local businesses?

-How to Choose Area for a Salon
+How to Choose an Area for a Salon

 So you know in what city you’ll open your salon.
 That’s a good start.